 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Learn more: Chase Sapphire Preferred® Card

-Chase Sapphire Preferred Bonus – 60,000 Points
+The Chase Sapphire Preferred Bonus Offer – 60,000 Points!

 Ultimate Rewards Points Transfer Partners